sociocs/sociocs-docs/api/contacts/add.md

 order: -100
 ---

 Add a new contact.
 When a given phone number already exists, it updates existing contact.
+If existing contact gets updated, all information gets overwritten, including all extra fields.

 ## Method